 Forget the oatmeal.
 In South Korea, pumpkin porridge made with small rice balls is the name of the game when it comes to sweet foods for breakfast.
 As in Japan, you might find locals reaching for rice and a broth soup in the morning.
 But in Korea, be sure to put lots of kimchi, spicy fermented cabbage, on your plate, too.
 With the influx of Western culture, you’ll also see East-meets-West dishes in the city, like sweet egg sandwiches with a hint of brown sugar.

-Have an early morning meeting?
+Need breakfast for your early morning meeting?